 Education, training and employment opportunities are the foundation of our Aboriginal initiatives.
 We have partnered with the Thompson Rivers University and through the Allteck Power Bursary Fund, we prepare students for a career in power line maintenance and operations by providing both classroom and hands-on training.
 We are proud to have enrolled candidates from Indigenous communities across BC.

-To read more about our Indigenous Relations policy, please click here: Allteck Aboriginal Relations Policy (May 2017)
+To read more about our Indigenous Relations policy, please click here: Allteck Indigenous Relations Policy (August, 2018)